European-XFEL/EXtra-foam/docs/start.rst

                             Address of the Redis server

+For more details about detector modules, please refer to :ref:`Geometry`.

 .. note::
     It sometime takes more than a minute to start **EXtra-foam** for the first time!
 This is actually an issue related to the infrastructure and not because